 “Good, so you know how we can get above ground?”

 “Yes, but, I don’t think that’s a good idea,” he pauses and looks up, the bombing has stopped, the walls creak but the dust begins to settle.
 “He’s here, he’s coming for me, he’s coming for us.”

-“I can handle Laches,” I say as I grab the kid and edge out into the corridor.
-The main lights have gone out and the emergency power has now kicked in.
-Whirling siren lights spin red and cast circling shadows as the chaos of the moments before turns to whimpering fear in the passages from the few people that we see.
+“I can handle, Laches,” I say as I grab the kid and edge out into the corridor.
+The main lights have gone out and the emergency power has kicked in.
+Whirling siren lights spin red and cast circling shadows as the chaos of moments before turns to whimpering fear in the passages from the few people that we see.

-I keep the kid close as we take rights and lefts, down staircases and back up again until he stops and points.
+I keep the kid tight to me as we take rights and lefts, down staircases and back up again until he stops and points.
 “There, that hatch leads straight to the surface.”

 I step towards the ladder that leads up the wall and to a handled hatch, “Good, you go first, I’ll be right behind you.”

 “You’re not ready for him,” Boyd says.

 “I can handle him,” I say, a quiver in my voice that I can’t steady.